 Brownie Stuffed Swirled Marshmallow Pops

-These tasty treats consist of brownie stuffed marshmallows that are swirled in white and pink candy melt.
+These tasty treats are made of brownie stuffed marshmallows swirled in white and pink candy melt.
 The swirled effect looks impressive but is very easy to do.

 Start by hollowing out the center of the marshmallow, then stuff it with a chunk of brownie.
 Next, insert a cookie stick into the brownie.